Queen Elizabeth Way: Since 1998

 but changed course due to public opposition on December 18 by restricting project bids to those that would rehabilitate the structure.

 Construction of Ontario's first diverging diamond interchange, at Glendale Avenue, began in January 2021.

 The new interchange, which includes a dedicated ramp to Airport Road, opened to traffic on September 26, 2022.

-High-occupancy toll lanes
+Future

+A stretch of the QEW from east of Cawthra Road to the west of Etobicoke Creek is to be widened with the removal of the adjacent service roads, with the centerpiece of the project involving reconfiguring the Dixie Road interchange to a five-ramp parclo and replacing the aging Dixie Road overpass.
+Construction commenced in May 2022 with an anticipated completion date in July 2026.

+In November 2023, the municipal and provincial governments announced a tentative deal which will see responsibility for the Gardiner Expressway and Don Valley Parkway transferred to the provincial government, with the two highways to be maintained as provincial highways.
+For the foreseeable future, the downloaded QEW segment east of Highway 427 will remain signed as part of the Gardiner.

 On December 7, 2015, Ontario's Transportation Ministry announced it was working on a plan to create permanent high-occupancy toll lanes (HOT) on a 16.5 km stretch, in both ways, between Trafalgar Road in Oakville and Guelph Line in Burlington starting on September 15, 2016.
 This would require vehicles with a single occupant to purchase a permit for such use.
 (A portion of Highway 427 would also have HOT lanes.)
 Vehicles classified as environmentally-friendly and denoted with a green license plate would not be required to pay when using the HOT lanes.
 Prices for the permits had not yet been determined for this plan, described as a pilot project, said Transportation Minister Steven Del Duca during a press conference.